Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 THE ICONIC is not a new name to fashion lovers.

-Based in Sydney, Australia, the company deals in fashion and sportswear and has positioned itself as one of the largest fashion destinations in Australia with over 60,000 items and more than 1000 brands under its belt.
+It has positioned itself as one of Australia’s most prominent fashion destinations, with over 60,000 items and more than 1000 brands under its belt.
 (Source: Power Retail)

 Launched in 2011 by 3 founders and led by Erica Berchtold as the CEO, THE ICONIC belongs to the Global Fashion Group.